 Creating a Child-Friendly Kitchen

 Having your children help in the kitchen with meal preparation or clean-up is fabulous!
-Preparing your kitchen in a way that is safe and child-friendly is also a great idea.
-This could be for preparing them to help in the kitchen, allowing easy access to snacks and beverages, or even giving your toddler a place to feel welcome while you cook!
-Here are some tips for making it easy for your children to snack healthy on their own, ways for you to prepare your kitchen for their help with meals and clean-up, as well as ways your toddler can enjoy kitchen-time too!
+Preparing your kitchen in a way that is safe and child-friendly is a great way to promote and develop an important life skill.
+It will prepare them for chores like helping in the kitchen, give them autonomous access to snacks and beverages, and even give your toddler a place to feel close to you while you cook.

-Another part to this is the pantry.
-Keep chips or unhealthy snacks out of reach and out of sight.
+Keep chips or unhealthy snacks out of the pantry.
 If you are going to have a special night where the kids can have chips with movie night, for example, then buy just enough for that night.
 If you have unhealthy snacks around the house, I promise you, your smart little ones will find them!
-So, again, if you have things in the pantry for snacks, like crackers or dried fruit, keep them at eye-level and in a clear container.
+Stock it with snacks like homemade crackers or dried fruit, keep them at eye-level and in a clear container.

 Kitchen prep for your little chefs